DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 Remember that the characters **---** indicate the separation of the request and the response of the service. with this said, no it is time to explore the creation of the nodes.

-In the ROS tutorials, there is a simple adder implementation, here we will try the same but with some updates and improvements.
+In the ROS2 tutorials, there is a simple adder implementation, here we will try the same but with some updates and improvements.

 On one hand, we have the service server node ([add_two_nums_srv.py](/m02_ros2_communication/m02_ros2_with_py/m02_ros2_with_py/add_two_nums_srv.py)), the steps for creation are: